Job Title: Content Specialist

 About the Role

-In this role, you'll be a key driver of instructional excellence across a portfolio of 6–9 DYCD-funded after-school sites.
-You'll partner directly with Program Directors and front-line staff to strengthen lesson design, deepen youth engagement, and elevate educational outcomes.
+As a member of the LEAP Content Specialist team, you'll be a key driver of instructional excellence across a portfolio of 3-4 externally funded LEAP afterschool programs.
+You will partner directly with site leadership and youth-facing part-time staff to strengthen instruction, deepen engagement and create a culturally responsive learning environment while elevating student-centered outcomes.
 You'll also shape how we train and support educators internally, helping to build a learning culture rooted in coaching, collaboration, and continuous improvement.
+This is more than a compliance role — it’s a strategic opportunity to raise the bar on program quality and impact for the communities we serve.

 What You’ll Do